-The Company derives its revenues from licensing the rights to use software (proprietary and non-proprietary), provision of related professional services, maintenance and technical support as well as from other software and IT professional services (either fixed price or based on time and materials (T&M)).
-The Company sells its products and services primarily through its direct sales force and indirectly through distributors and value added resellers.
+The Company derives its revenues from licensing the rights to use its software (proprietary and non-proprietary), provision of related professional services, maintenance and technical support as well as from other software and IT professional services (either fixed price or based on time and materials).
+The Company sell its products primarily through direct sales force and indirectly through distributors and value added resellers.